clarkperkins/click-shell/docs/usage.rst

   Defaults to ``None``, meaning nothing gets printed
 - ``hist_file`` - this is the location of the history file used by the shell.
   Defaults to ``'~/.click-history'``
+- ``on_finished`` - a callable that will be called when the shell exits.
+  You can use it to clean up any resources that may need cleaning up.

 ``@shell`` also takes arbitrary keyword arguments, and they are passed on directly to the constructor for the `click_shell.Shell`` class.